 Don’t wait until your need for extra funds becomes urgent.

 Let your bank know the total amount you want to borrow, even if you want to borrow in stages.
 Otherwise, asking for more funds a few months after you first borrow might alarm your bank manager.

-It will be difficult to borrow money from a bank unless you can point to an adequate financial base of money invested in the business.
+It will be difficult to borrow money from a bank unless you can point to an adequate initial sum that you have invested in the business.
 Showing that you are personally invested will underline your commitmentand boost your chances of getting funding.

 Businesses normally use investment finance to cover development costs and start-up losses.
 You cannot guarantee that you will have the profits to pay interest on borrowed money.

 Look beyond traditional bank offerings.
-Potential sources of finance include your own savings, friends and family, and other investors (see section 3).
+Potential sources of finance include your own savings, friends and family, as well as other investors (see section 3).